https://www.chefspencil.com

 7. Kibbeh

 Kibbeh can easily be thought of as the epitome of Saudi Arabian comfort food.
-The word kibbeh comes from the Arabic word kubbah, which means ball.
-Made from a fine paste of bulgur wheat and meat, kibbeh are deep-fried croquettes consisting of toasted pine nuts and spices.
+The word Kibbeh comes from the Arabic word kubbah, which means ball.
+Made from a fine paste of bulgur wheat and meat, kibbeh is a deep-fried croquette consisting of toasted pine nuts and spices.

 To prepare kibbeh, bulgur wheat and ground meat (usually lamb or beef) are first processed together to form a fine paste.
 This paste is then shaped into balls, stuffed with a mixture primarily made up of pine nuts and spiced meat, and fried.
 You can also find them baked or served raw in some places.